 11. I am an international student and have a Masters degree from a U.S. school.
 Do I need to take the TOEFL exam?

 The TOEFL is not required of international applicants who have received a degree from an accredited U.S. institution.

 Admission preference will be given to students who have already acquired a Masters in Public Health (MPH) or equivalent degree.
-All other students will be considered on a case-by-case basis.
+You must possess at least a Masters-level graduate degree to be admitted into the PhD program.
+Students who hold a Masters degree in a discipline other than public health will be considered on a case-by-case basis.

 Yes.
 Once a pool of competitive applicants is selected and notified, individual in-person or phone interviews will be scheduled.
 Final selection decisions will be made subsequent to the completion of all interviews.

 15. Who can I contact in the School of Public Health for further information?